 Obstructive sleep apnea (OSA) is a serious and even life-threatening condition.
 The risks of undiagnosed OSA include heart attack, stroke, irregular heartbeat, high blood pressure, heart disease, and decreased libido.
 In addition, OSA causes daytime drowsiness that can result in accidents, lost productivity, and relationship problems.
-Associated Oral & Maxillofacial Surgeons provides surgical OSA interventions for patients.
-These treatments can include same-day surgery for qualified patients.

 What Is OSA?